swcarpentry/python-novice-gapminder/_episodes/09-plotting.md

 ## [`matplotlib`](https://matplotlib.org/) is the most widely used scientific plotting library in Python.

 *   Commonly use a sub-library called [`matplotlib.pyplot`](https://matplotlib.org/api/pyplot_api.html).
-*   The Jupyter Notebook will render plots inline if we ask it to using a "magic" command.
+*   The Jupyter Notebook will render plots inline if we ask it to using a "magic" command, which have a `%` character preceding them.

 ~~~
 %matplotlib inline